-Shaped by its vibrant, urban setting and Jesuit tradition, Loyola University Chicago offers a transformative educational environment.
-We empower students to develop knowledge and skills, find purpose, shape identity, and make a difference in their communities.
-At Loyola, we offer the tools students need to achieve success in the classroom, their careers, faith, life, and the world.
+Shaped by its vibrant urbansetting and Jesuit tradition, Loyola University Chicago offers a transformative educational environment.
+We empower students to develop knowledge and skills, find their purpose, shape their identity, and make a difference in their community.
+At Loyola, we offer the tools students need to achieve success in the classroom, their career, faith, life, and the world.
 We represent and welcome all faiths, ethnicities, and economic backgrounds, with a common purpose of building a better society.

-You will take classes primarily at the Lake Shore Campus, nestled alongside Lake Michigan on Chicago’s north side, and at the Water Tower Campus located in the city’s famous Gold Coast neighborhood.
+You will take classes primarily at the Lake Shore Campus, nestled along Lake Michigan on Chicago’s NorthSide, and at the Water Tower Campus, located in the city’s famous Gold Coast neighborhood.
 Medical students benefit from the University’s clinical partnership with the Loyola University Health System and Trinity Health.
 Our Health Sciences Campus, located in suburban Maywood, is home to Loyola’s Stritch School of Medicine, Marcella Niehoff School of Nursing, and the Graduate School’s Biomedical programs.

 Loyola life and learning

 Course work is integrated from multiple disciplines to give you an opportunity to explore and synthesize topics from a variety of viewpoints.
 Our distinguished faculty are leaders in their fields.
 They integrate research and practical experiences into the classroom.

 At Loyola, some of the most impactful learning takes place outside the classroom.
 Students routinely give back to the community while exploring their interests and may earn academic credit for their service.
 Loyola offers more than 250 student clubs, activities, and organizations to connect with others, make lifelong friendships, and enjoy a rich college experience.
 Loyola competes in 13 NCAA Division I sports.

 The Department of Student Diversity and Multicultural Affairs (SDMA)